Sunday 27 July 1941

 This need to pause the offensive is understood at the very highest and the lower levels of the Wehrmacht, but, as noted above, many generals seeking the glory of conquest refuse to accept it.

-Romania occupies the final section of territory that it considers rightfully its own due to historical control.
+Romania occupies the final section of territory that it considers rightfully due it according to its previous historical control.
 Meanwhile, German 17th Army continues pushing to close the trap at Uman.

 |The Bf 109E7 "White 12" of Luftwaffe ace Lt.
 Joachim Müncheberg in Libya, 7,/JG 27, July 1941.|